emacs45/vpn-snmp-monitoring/README.md

 # VPN SNMP Monitoring Project

-This project sets up a monitoring environment for a VPN server using Prometheus, Grafana, and SNMP Exporter.
-It also includes a Python script for SNMP queries.
+This project sets up a monitoring environment for a VPN server using Prometheus, Grafana, and Node Exporter.

 ## Prerequisites